Lara popped this one into the suggestion box:

 Navy seems to be a controversial color that many women associate with casual dressing, prepsters, and/or sailboats.
 And I’ll admit that many navy evening dresses look a bit odd.
-However, navy has all the darkness of black with none of the cold, lifelessness.
+However, navy has all the darkness of black with none of the cold lifelessness.
 Navy pairs beautifully with loads of colors – as this post on complementing navy proved – and if you pick a simple navy dress with minimal detailing, you can load on the fun and funky accessories to complete your look.
 I suppose this might not fly at actual black tie, but anything less dressy than the dressiest should be just fine.

 Add color through layers

 If you’ve already GOT a black sleeveless sheath that fits and flatters you overall, you can kill two birds with one stone by layering.
 The complexion-draining properties of black can be mitigated by a cardigan, scarf, or necklace in a more flattering color.
 Put something non-black between your face and the dress, or up near your face.
-And since most LBDs are sleeveless, doing a wrap, bolero, or blazer helps in the modesty and temperature regulation departments.
+And since most LBDs are sleeveless, doing a wrap, bolero, or blazer helps in the coverage and temperature regulation departments.
 If you’re looking for something truly dressy, eDressMe has wraps, shrugs, and jackets appropriate for evening.

-Try a pattern
+Try a print or pattern